oscarHDC/travel-site/README.md

 # travel-site
-Travel site is a responsive website with a bunch of features such as lazy loading images, cool effects, responsive images, and modern practices
+Travel site is a responsive website with a bunch of features such as lazy loading images, cool effects, responsive images, and modern practices.

 With this project I have learned new technologies such as webpack, npm, BEM architecture, JavaScript uses, and a lot of git commands

 Technologies used: